 - only purchase from the authorised ticket seller

-- don’t make any online payments unless you’re on a secure website.
+- don’t pay online unless you’re on a secure website

-- make sure you read and understand the terms and conditions of sale, the returns and refund policy, and the delivery details
+- read and understand the terms and conditions of sale, the cancellation and refund policy and the delivery details

 - know the full cost, including any currency conversion, taxes, postage, delivery fees and packaging

-Be wary of buying tickets to events that:
+Be careful when buying tickets to events that: